JabRef/user-documentation/en/ai/troubleshooting.md

 Don't worry!
 You need to delete embedding model cache.

-The name of the folder is ".djl.ai" and it's inside you home directory.
+The name of the folder is `.djl.ai` and it is inside you home directory.